sdqali/site/content/blog/2013-10-01-reading-user-input-in-gradle-scripts.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Reading user input in Gradle scripts"
-date: 2013-10-01
-comments: true
 categories:
 - code
 - groovy
 - gradle
 - android
+comments: true
+date: 2013-10-01
+ghcommentid: 83
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - groovy
 - gradle
 - android
+title: Reading user input in Gradle scripts
 ---

 Continuing from the last [blog post](/blog/2013/10/01/accessing-environment-variables-in-gradle/), I have been looking at reading user input from a Gradle script.
 This was a result of Stack Overflow user *user672009*'s [question](http://stackoverflow.com/questions/18328730/how-to-create-a-release-signed-apk-file-using-gradle/19130098#19130098) about prompting for input from a Gradle script so the one does not have to include passwords in the script while checking in.

 Just like the last example, the fact that Gradle scripts are written in a Groovy DSL comes to our help.
 Groovy's `System. console(). readLine` can be called from inside Gradle tasks.
 The same recipe from the last post can be rewritten to prompt for various parameters.